codefresh-io/docs.codefresh.io/_docs/getting-started/intro-to-codefresh.md

 ---
-title: "Introduction to Codefresh"
+title: "What is Codefresh"
-description: "What is Codefresh?"
+description: "Understand the features and benefits of Codefresh"
 group: getting-started
 toc: true
 ---